mirshahreza/jsonToForm/README.md

 **Why json-edit**
- - Fast and easy to use
+ - Fast and easy to use.
- - It just depends on jQuery
+ - RTL support : just add style (direction:rtl) to the place holder element.
- - It can be use in tow mode : property grid / normal form(road map)
+ - It just depends on jQuery.
- - Easy to customize css
+ - It can be use in tow mode : property grid(currently supported) / normal form(road map).
- - RTL support
+ - Easy to customize css.
- - Supported inputs : text/checkbox/textarea/html/color/date/number/radio/select
+ - Supported inputs : text/checkbox/textarea/html/color/date/number/radio/select.
- - Validation
+ - Validation support.
- - Inline help text
+ - Additional text option for describing inputs.

 **How to use**
 - A demo.html is included that describe the usage.